izizatoichi/simple_shell/README.md

 `history` - display the command history for the current shell session

-`setenv` - sets and environment variable
+`setenv` - sets an environment variable

 `unsetenv` - unsets an environment variable